0lch4/Dark_forest_client/README.md

 Now you can create account,login to account,show globals scores and stats.

+In client settings you can change resolution and brightness

 I host server in internet so now u can always use client to rivalize with other players

 Install libs: pip install -r requirements.txt